kenhira/georadii/README.md

-# Georadii (Geolocation and Radiometric Conversion Toolkit for Airborne Imagery)
+# Georadii (Georeferencing and Radiometric Toolkit for Airborne Imagery)

 ## Installation